With Asite, you can publish multiple revisions to any project file you can access.

 Apart from the required access or visibility as applicable on the file for which a revision is to be published, you need to have:

-Permission as mentioned below, on the project folder in which a revision of an existing file is to be published:
+Permission, as mentioned below, on the project folder in which a revision of an existing file is to be published:

-To publish files, 'Publish' or 'Publish & Link' or 'Admin' permission.
+'Publish', 'Publish & Link', or 'Admin' permission.

 Folder permissions defined at the default or the role level can be overridden.
 Click here for detailed help (See point 4).